electrotechtest/compiler_C/README.md

 after this you can lessen the window. then every time of press F7(the shortcut) your c file will compile. if your program have error the window of compiler will open else it will be close.

+!it is possible that your antivirus considered the .exe as a virus.!